artemzaharov/flight-test-task/README.md

  docker-compose up

 A channel must have at least
 one content or one subchannel.
-The subchannels of a channel might also have more subchannels underneath.

-seems like a contradiction
+!!!seems like a contradiction

 If a channel has no contents, it does not affect the ratings of its parent since its value is undefined.